eclipse-vertx/vert.x/core_manual_python.md

 # WebSockets

-[WebSockets](http://en.wikipedia.org/wiki/WebSocket) are a feature of HTML 5 that allows a full duplex socket-like connection between HTTP servers and HTTP clients (typically browsers).
+[WebSockets](http://en.wikipedia.org/wiki/WebSocket) are a web technology that allows a full duplex socket-like connection between HTTP servers and HTTP clients (typically browsers).

 ## WebSockets on the server

-To use WebSockets on the server you create an HTTP server as normal, but instead of setting a `request_handler` you set a `websocket_handler` on the server.
+To use WebSockets on the server you create an HTTP server as normal, but instead of setting a `request_handler` you set a `websocket_handler`.

+    import vertx
+    from core.streams import Pump

-    server = Vertx::HttpServer.new
+    server = vertx.create_http_server()

-    server.websocket_handler do |ws|

-      # A WebSocket has connected!
+    @server.websocket_handler
+    def websocket_handler(websocket):
+        pass

-    end.listen(8080, 'localhost')
+    server.listen(8080, 'localhost')

 ### Reading from and Writing to WebSockets

 The `websocket` instance passed into the handler implements both `ReadStream` and `WriteStream`, so you can read and write data to it in the normal ways.
-I.e by setting a `data_handler` and calling the `write_buffer` and `write_str` methods.
+I.e by setting a `data_handler` and calling the `write` and `write_str` methods.

 See the chapter on `NetSocket` and streams and pumps for more information.

 For example, to echo all data received on a WebSocket:

     import vertx
     from core.streams import Pump

     server = vertx.create_http_server()

     @server.websocket_handler
-    def websocker_handler(websocket):
+    def websocket_handler(websocket):
-        p = new Pump(websocket, websocket)
-        p.start()
+        Pump(websocket, websocket).start()

     server.listen(8080, 'localhost')

 The `websocket` instance also has method `write_binary_frame` for writing binary data.
-This has the same effect as calling `write_buffer`.
+This has the same effect as calling `write`.

 Another method `write_text_frame` also exists for writing text data.
 This is equivalent to calling

-    websocket.write_buffer(Buffer.create('some-string'))
+    websocket.write(Buffer.create('some-string'))

 ### Rejecting WebSockets